-When Jessica Boerner was preparing for a mission trip to Guatemala earlier this year, she borrowed a fetal ultrasound monitor from Sanford Health’s PROMISE lab in hopes of helping pregnant women in Central America hear their baby’s heartbeat.
+When Jessica Boerner took a recent mission trip, she borrowed a fetal ultrasound monitor from Sanford Health’s PROMISE lab.
+She hoped to help pregnant women in Guatemala hear their baby’s heartbeat.

 PROMISE, which stands for the Program for the Midwest Initiative in Science Exploration, connects what is happening in the Sanford Health research labs with the rest of the community.
-Students and adults of all ages come to PROMISE in Sioux Falls, South Dakota, to engage in scientific activities to better understand complex information and high-level lab experiments.
-Information is then broken down so those of any education level can learn to appreciate what happens in the biomedical research world.
+Students and adults of all ages come to PROMISE in Sioux Falls, South Dakota.
+They participate in scientific activities to better understand complex information and high-level lab experiments.
+Information is then simplified so those of any education level can learn to appreciate biomedical research.

-The lab also has a lending library that provides laboratory equipment to science teachers and educators across the region, which Boerner used for her trip.
+The lab also has a lending library that provides laboratory equipment to science teachers and educators.
+Boerner used it for her trip.

 Boerner grew up in New Prague, Minnesota, and studied biology and psychology at Augustana University in Sioux Falls.
 During that time, she was a research assistant in the PROMISE lab for two years and also worked at the Sanford USD Medical Center to pick up clinical experience.
 She is now a fourth-year student at the University of South Dakota Sanford School of Medicine.